 “Many analysts predicted that, due to Western sanctions imposed by the Ukrainian crisis, Russia was reorienting its economy from the West, with which it profitably traded its energy resources in exchange for investment and consumer goods, to the East, primarily towards China.

-Nevertheless, there is reason to doubt that the two countries are starting a new era of closer economic relations.
-As recently noted by Sergei Tsyplakov (representative of the Savings Bank of Russia in the PRC - Approx. Per.), Trade relations between the two countries "stand on one leg" - oil and gas.
-This explains why, despite the notable transactions mentioned above, the dollar value in Russian-Chinese trade has plummeted in recent months.
-Since oil and gas make up the bulk of Russian exports to China, trade volumes are very sensitive to energy prices.
-And since oil prices have fallen by 2014% compared to 50, the dollar (and yuan) value of Russian exports to China has also declined.
+However, there is reason to doubt that the two countries are starting a new era of closer economic relations.
+As Sergei Tsyplakov recently noted (representative of Sberbank of Russia in the PRC - Approx. Per.), trade relations between the two countries "stand on the same foot" - oil and gas.
+This explains why, despite the notable deals mentioned above, the dollar value in Russian-Chinese trade has plummeted in recent months.
+Since oil and gas make up the bulk of Russian exports to China, trade volumes are highly sensitive to energy prices.
+And since oil prices have dropped by 2014% compared to 50, the dollar (and yuan) value of Russian exports to China has also decreased.

-In 1980, many Soviet analysts believed that the West was in decline, and Asia was on the rise.
-The United States tried to recover from 1970's “stagflation”, and manufacturing enterprises that spur economic growth were subject to the competitive pressure of more efficient Asian firms.
+In the 1980s, many Soviet analysts believed that the West was in decline and Asia was on the rise.
+The United States was struggling to recover from 1970s "stagflation," and the manufacturing industries that boosted growth were under competitive pressure from more efficient Asian firms.

-After coming to power in 1985, Mikhail Gorbachev was impressed by the surge in economic activity in Asia and made economic ties with Asian countries a priority.
-Many influential Soviet institutions paid more attention to Asia at the end of the 1980-ies.
-The Institute of World Economy and International Relations, one of the most influential Soviet research institutes, established the "Department of the Pacific Studies" in 1985 to more fully explore it.
-The Institute also became the basis for the USSR National Committee for Asia-Pacific Cooperation, headed by Yevgeny Primakov, who promoted commercial links between the USSR and the growing Asian economies.
-The USSR Ministry of Foreign Affairs followed its institutional changes-the creation of a department covering the countries of the Pacific and South-East Asia, which united Japan with the rapidly growing countries of Southeast Asia.
+After coming to power in 1985, Mikhail Gorbachev was impressed by the surge in economic activity in Asia and made revitalizing economic ties with Asian countries a priority.
+Many influential Soviet institutions paid more and more attention to Asia in the late 1980s.
+The Institute for World Economy and International Relations, one of the most influential Soviet research institutes, established the "Department for the Study of the Pacific Region" in 1985 to study it more fully.
+The institute also became the base for the USSR National Committee for Asia-Pacific Cooperation, headed by Yevgeny Primakov, which promoted commercial ties between the USSR and the growing Asian economies.
+The USSR Foreign Ministry followed its own institutional changes - the creation of a department covering the countries of the Pacific Ocean and Southeast Asia, which united Japan with the rapidly growing countries of Southeast Asia.

-Realizing that many others - both in the Soviet Union and abroad - did not see the real Asian player in the USSR, Gorbachev consistently asserted Moscow's role in East Asia.
-In 1986, the first days of perestroika, he delivered a speech in Vladivostok - the territory that Russia acquired from the Qing Empire as a result of a combination of diplomacy and coercion - to confirm the position of the Soviet Union in Asia and to state a policy that would help to quickly connect the USSR with the fast Growing Asian economies.
+Realizing that many others, both in the Soviet Union and abroad, did not see the USSR as a real Asian player, Gorbachev consistently asserted Moscow's role in East Asia.
+In 1986, in the early days of perestroika, he gave a speech in Vladivostok - territory that Russia acquired from the Ch'ing Empire as a result of a combination of diplomacy and coercion - to reaffirm the Soviet Union's position in Asia and to outline a policy that would help to quickly connect the USSR to the growing Asian economies.

-Moreover, Gorbachev argued that Asia was experiencing a new wave of dynamism, perhaps even replacing the Atlantic as the center of economic and political activity.
-Asia "woke to a new life in the XX century"And now is catching up with Europe.
-Gorbachev referred to the "A whirlwind of changes - social, scientific and technological ...
+Moreover, Gorbachev argued that Asia was undergoing a new wave of dynamism, perhaps even replacing the Atlantic as a center of economic and political activity.
+Asia "woke to a new life in the XX century”And is now catching up with Europe.
+Gorbachev referred to “A whirlwind of changes - social, scientific and technological ...
 Renaissance of world history".
-As a result, the USSR needed closer economic ties. «Laws of growing interdependence", Gorbachev explained,"And the need for economic integration lead to the search for ways leading to agreement and the creation of open ties between states».
+As a result, the USSR needed closer economic ties.
+"Laws of growing interdependence", - explained Gorbachev, -"And the need for economic integration lead to the search for ways leading to agreement and the creation of open ties between states».

 Much of this rhetoric reflects the challenges of modern Russia in establishing closer ties with China.
 The logical grounds are also similar: then, as now, closer ties with the Chinese economy were not only seen as economic opportunities, but were also perceived as a way to strengthen the Kremlin's geopolitical positions.

-Nevertheless, the "Asian turn" of the Soviet Union failed, which is perfectly illustrated by the last book of Sergei Radchenko.
-The Kremlin succeeded in improving relations with South Korea and China, but relations with other Asian countries, in particular Japan, remained tense because of the dispute over the ownership of the Kuril Islands.
+Nevertheless, the "Asian U-turn" of the Soviet Union failed, which is perfectly illustrated by the last book by Sergei Radchenko.
+The Kremlin has succeeded in improving relations with South Korea and China, but relations with other Asian countries, notably Japan, have remained strained over a dispute over the Kuril Islands.
 The collapse of the Soviet economy meant that few Asian companies were interested in investing in the country.
-At the same time, the Russian elite remained firmly focused on Europe, and only a few of the country's leaders studied Asian languages or studied in Asian countries.
+At the same time, the Russian elite remained firmly oriented towards Europe, with only a few of the country's leaders studying Asian languages or studying in Asian countries.